planetfederal/qgis-suite-plugin/doc/source/developers.rst

 This is how the code should be structured once copied to the QGIS plugins folder, in case you haven't added the libraries in the Python installation used by QGIS.
 As explained, this is due to the limitations of the QGIS plugin installer, so the plugin package contains the required libraries in it instead of assuming they are installed and available.

-You should clone/dowload the code of those dependencies, and then copy or symlink the corresponding folders in the ``ext_libs`` folder.
+You should clone/download the code of those dependencies, and then copy or symlink the corresponding folders in the ``ext-libs`` folder.

-The plugin adds the ``ext_libs`` folder to the Python path automatically when it is loaded by QGIS.
+The plugin adds the ``ext-libs`` folder to the Python path automatically when it is loaded by QGIS.
 Make sure you add it as well in case you are setting up your system this way instead of installing the libraries manually.

-along with the paver ``install`` task, a Python script to package and copy the code to your QGIS plugins folder is available in the ``install.py`` script.
-If you have a standard QGIS installation, you should be able to execute without modifications, and have the Explorer plugin added to the list of available QGIS plugins.